ArchieR1999/Git-GitHub/README.md

 ## Am now simulating a push to the main branch after changing the repo LOCALLY.
 Pushing to GitHub now...

-## This is the correct and UPDATED line.
-To be committed from the local repo.
+## Creating a merge conflict from the LOCAL repo